-For freshman and transfer students applying for admission, there is a \$60 application fee.
+For freshmen and transfer students applying for admission, there is a \$65 application fee.
 This fee is nonrefundable.

-Housing contracts must be submitted to the senior director of campus life by the date specified in the instructions accompanying the contract.
+Housing contracts must be submitted to the assistant director of housing-occupancy by the date specified in the instructions accompanying the contract.

-Expense Summary 2008-09
+Expense Summary 2011-12